andreiolaru-ro/FLASH-MAS/notes.md

 * (tATAmI-2 name -> FLASH-MAS name)
 * simulation (in terms of classes in the code) -> deployment
 * simulation (in terms of the process of running an experiment) -> simulation
-* visualization -> monitoring / control
+* visualization -> net.xqhs.flash.core.monitoring / control
 * component -> feature -> shard
 * platform -> support infrastructure + pylon
 	* the support infrastructure is the system-spanning virtual entity that offers services such as mobility